 The Firefighters Support Foundation’s (FSF) newest training program is now available.

 The program is free to all members of public safety and emergency management agencies.
-Simply watch in the player below or download a copy of the video as either an MPG or M4V file HERE.
+Simply watch in the player below or download a copy HERE.

 About the Firefighters Support Foundation

 The Firefighters Support Foundation is a 501(c)(3) tax-exempt non-profit organization dedicated to assisting firefighters, emergency management, EMS, and Search & Rescue personnel perform their jobs effectively and safely.
 They also set aside a portion of their funds to aid underfunded agencies and assist families of fallen firefighters.
 More at www.ffsupport.org.